-This may be near glass door or near large windows.
+This may be near glass doors or near large windows.

 You can also use the calla lilies grown in planters to enhance your patios, porches, garden, and decks.

-What’s The Best Temperature Range For Growing Calla Lily?
+What’s The Best Temperature Range For Growing Calla Lilies?

-If you reside in areas where the temperatures are low such as the Pacific Northeast you can try selected varieties, which can tolerate cooler temperature outside.
+If you reside in areas where the temperatures are low such as the Pacific Northeast, you can try selected varieties that can tolerate cooler temperatures outside.

-However, when the temperature is extremely cold, over winter calla lily plants in containers.
+However, when the temperature is extremely cold, overwinter calla lilies in containers.

-In conclusion, it is very important to provide good care for the Calla lilies by maintaining a well-draining soil and add some used coffee grounds to the plant’s growing container to make it more acidic.
+In conclusion, it is very important to provide good care for the Calla lilies by maintaining loose, well-drained soil and adding some used coffee grounds to the plant’s growing container to make it more acidic.